-At sacred sites around the world, particularly the more ancient ones, builders frequently used rock having subtle, natural energies such as granite, magnetic stones with reversed fields and stones with high concentrations of quartz and related minerals.
-Sometimes these stones were used because they were the most widely available local building material, yet often prehistoric builders went to considerable trouble to bring the stones from distant sources.
+At sacred sites worldwide, particularly the more ancient ones, builders frequently used rocks having subtle, natural energies, such as granite, magnetic stones with reversed fields, and stones with high concentrations of quartz and related minerals.
+Sometimes, these stones were used because they were the most widely available local building material, yet often, prehistoric builders went to considerable trouble to bring the stones from distant sources.
 The body of the Great Pyramid, for example, is built of locally available limestone, yet the walls, ceiling, and floor of the main ceremonial chamber are built from huge blocks of granite quarried in Aswan, many hundreds of miles to the south.
 Granite is known to be a source of low-level natural radioactivity.
-Presumably the ancient builders sensed the energy of this stone and used it for ceremonial and healing purposes.
-Prehistoric peoples in England and France also constructed enclosed chambers with enormous slabs of granite.
+Presumably, the ancient builders sensed the energy of this stone and used it for ceremonial and healing purposes.
+Prehistoric peoples in England and France also constructed enclosed chambers with enormous granite slabs.
 Called dolmens, quoits, or fougous, depending on the region, these chambers were then covered with alternating layers of organic and inorganic material that some researchers believe gathered and concentrated the energies emitted by the granite.
-These chambers were not originally used for burials but instead by living persons for initiatory, shamanistic, religious and healing purposes.
+These chambers were used not initially for burials but by living persons for initiatory, shamanistic, religious, and healing purposes.

 It has become clear that megalith builders in Britain did make use of specific stones in the construction of some of their sacred monuments.
 Sites have now been identified where just one stone out of many is able to scramble a compass.
 (13)

 Devereux comments further on this matter in Earth Memory; Sacred Sites-Doorways into Earth's Mysteries,